5. Made Alive with Christ (Colossians 2:6-15)Related Media

 As you read, keep in mind what you have learned about the heresy affecting the Colossian church so you will recognize the instructions and solutions Paul gives to them.
-Note the warnings in Chapter 2 by looking for the phrases “see to it,” “let no one” and similar ones.
-Which verses contain warnings?

 - What seems to be the main idea stressed in Chapter 2?

-Focus on the Meaning: “‘Christ Jesus the Lord,’ [v.
+Focus on the Meaning: “Christ Jesus the Lord,” [v.
 6] a phrase that Paul used nowhere else, counteracts three false conceptions of the Savior.
-These are His deity (“Christ”) that Judaism denied, His humanity (“Jesus”) that Docetists denied, and His sovereignty (“Lord”) that many varieties of false teaching denied…Advocates of “lordship salvation” get into trouble when they go beyond this statement.
-Their position is that unless a person consistently obeys—they never specify how consistent one must be—he or she never truly accepted Christ.”
+These are His deity (“Christ”) that Judaism denied, His humanity (“Jesus”) that Docetists denied, and His sovereignty (“Lord”) that many varieties of false teaching denied.
 (Constable’s Notes on Colossians, p.
 36)

 Day Two Study

 - Paul agonizes over the danger of believers being deluded or led away from God’s truth.
 He issues a “watch out” here so we will take notice.
 The danger is very real.
 According to verse 8, what could take the Colossians (and us) captive as conquered prey?

 - Let’s examine this more closely.
 How would you recognize “hollow and deceptive philosophy?”

 - What do you think Paul means by “human tradition?”